 Often, certain inventions may not be legally patentable, or it may be difficult to define your invention in such a way that it prevents other parties from getting away with creating something similar to it, but not enough to fall under patent protection.

-Additionally, patents require you to make your invention and it’s workings public, which may not always be desirable.
-By making schematics public, it may be possible for your competitors to find workarounds that allow them to profit off your ideas while technically staying outside the reach of your patent.
+Additionally, patents require you to make your invention and its workings public, which may not always be desirable.
+By making schematics public, it may be possible for your competitors to find workarounds that allow them to profit from your ideas while technically staying outside the reach of your patent.
 This is often a problem with software and technology.

-A final downside is the fact that patents only last up to 20 years.
+A final downside is a fact that patents only last up to 20 years.
 Beyond that point, others can start producing your invention.
-Other options, such as keeping IP as a trade secret, allows you to protect it as long as you take reasonable measures to keep it secure.
+Other options, such as keeping IP as a trade secret, allow you to protect it as long as you take reasonable measures to keep it secure.